ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 **Detection Strategy:**
 - The Pixy is programmed to recognize two color signatures: green (signature 1) and red (signature 2)
-- We filter detections based on Y-position to avoid false positives from distant objects
+- We filter detections based on Y-position to avoid false positives from distant objects.
-- The X-position is used to calculate steering corrections
+- The X-position is used to calculate steering corrections.

 - **Calibration**: The Pixy Cam was trained using **PixyMon v2** software to recognize green (signature 1) and red (signature 2) pillars under competition lighting (500–1000 lux), ensuring reliable detection.